douglas-george/timberhearth/storybook/story.md

 Poodler’s ears shot up.
 His tail began wagging so fast it blurred.

-“YES!
+”YES!
 Important mission!
 Window duty!”

 Jessica handed him the parchment.
 Poodler took it delicately in his mouth, puffed out his chest, and trotted toward the front.
 But as his tail swished in triumph, it caught the edge of the inkpot.

 SPLAT.

-Ink splattered in one glorious arc across the parchment—right between the words “One” and “Cat.”
+Ink splattered in one glorious arc across the parchment—right between the words “One” and ”Cat.”
 The blob bled and curved until it looked unmistakably like the word “Every.”

 By the time Poodler proudly pressed it into the windowpane, the sign now read: